arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ## Overview

 The **Arduino PLC IDE** offers the possibility to use **IEC IEC61131-3** programming languages (LD, SFC, FBD, ST, IL) with the **Portenta Machine Control and Opta™**.
 The PLC IDE offers a wide set of standard features commonly used in industrial automation.
-This tutorial will show you how to connect the Portenta Machine Control and Opta to the Arduino PLC IDE, learning how to activate the software license and the basic setup to have your board up and running with the **Arduino PLC IDE**.
+This tutorial will show you how to connect the Portenta Machine Control and Opta™ to the Arduino PLC IDE, learning how to activate the software license and the basic setup to have your board up and running with the **Arduino PLC IDE**.

 ## Goals